Clients in Construction Industry: Effective Ways to Attract and Keep Them

 Ways to Attract and Keep Construction Clients

-In the old times, the primary way people built a reputation for their business was through word of mouth.
+In the old times, people built a reputation for their business through word of mouth.
 But times have changed, and although word of mouth is still key for a successful business, creating and maintaining a brand takes way more effort.

 Here are some steps to build a professional website for your construction company:

-You visit Taylor Lane’s website, and the first thing that catches your eye is the slogan “Build Your Dream Home.”
+You visit Taylor Lane’s website.
+The first thing that catches your eye is the slogan “Build Your Dream Home.”

-It’s written with a big white font on the background of which is an image of a beautifully simple and comfortable-looking country house that seems to be taken straight from our most innocent and sweet dreams.
+It’s written with a big white font on the background, an image of a beautifully simple and comfortable-looking country house that seems to be taken straight from our most innocent and sweet dreams.
 Together with the visual, the copy instantly conveys to us what the Taylor Lane company is doing: it’s helping you build your dream home!

 If you skim through the website, you’ll see that Taylor Lane also works on commercial projects, but from the message on their homepage, it’s evident that their main target is domestic clients.
 And for them, hearing that they can finally get the home of their dreams sounds exciting, making them more interested in what the company does.

-We’ve talked about the copy, but we also mentioned the visual that accompanied it.
+We’ve talked about the copy, but we also mentioned the visual accompanying it.
 That’s because website design and copywriting go hand in hand.
-If you want to make a good first impression on your potential clients, you should attract them not only with words but with images and a properly designed page.
+If you want to make a good first impression on your potential clients, you should attract them with words, images, and a properly designed page.

 So make your professional page look and feel good.
-Avoid overstuffing it with too much information, but also ensure that you give enough details to convince them.
-And don’t forget to be aware of the latest web design trends and strategies: the last thing you want is to have a website that looks old and hence doesn’t feel trustworthy enough.
+Avoid overstuffing it with too much information, but ensure you give enough details to convince them.
+And don’t forget to be aware of the latest web design trends and strategies: the last thing you want is a website that looks old and doesn’t feel trustworthy enough.

-The statistics say that 88% of customers trust online reviews just as much as they trust the personal recommendations from someone they know.
-That means that if you truly want to create strong brand awareness, you should ensure that your customers share the positive experience they’ve had with your company by leaving reviews.
+The statistics say that over 81% of consumers say they are likely to check Google reviews first just as much as they trust the personal recommendations from someone they know.
+If you truly want to create strong brand awareness, you should ensure that your customers share their positive experiences with your company by leaving reviews.

 Remember that your audience is looking for quality content that will be informative, useful, or entertaining.
 So work seriously on your content creation by offering them information that would prove that you’re an expert in the field.
 Good content will also be shared easier, which will lead to more website traffic and interaction.